Want to learn how to teach a child to study independently? This article shares great tips to help your child with how to learn independently!

 3. Encourage them to take notes

+How do I teach my child to study?
 You need to encourage your child to take notes in class to help them process information and retain important concepts.
 Various research studies have shown that writing notes by hand increases retention rates than taking notes using a laptop or tablet.
 Teaching your child to read actively will pay off in spades in the long run.

 4. Encourage them to practice for tests